 Q: What’s your preferred format?

 Q: What is the single area you pay most attention to when it comes to improving in poker?
-I mean do you spend most on your time focusing on the mental side of the game, or analyzing postflop actions, or concentrating on hands from the late stages of the tournaments etc?
+I mean do you spend most of your time focusing on the mental side of the game, analyzing post-flop actions, or concentrating on hands from the late stages of the tournaments etc?